 The sun is in the active period of it’s 11 year solar cycle, so we can expect more frequent bright Auroras in 2024 and early 2025.
 The reminder of this year, 2024 and early 2025 look like they will be a great time for Aurora hunters.
 Miss the peak and it is 11 years before it comes back around again.
 The Aurora will still be present away from the peak but there is a much greater chance of a once in a lifetime Aurora around the peaks.

 Arctic Aurora Adventure Tour 7 nights £1,600pp : Alta and Karasjok, Norway.
+January 22nd to January 29th.

-You should arrive in Alta to join the tour on Wednesday 22nd of January 2025.
-Then you can depart Alta on Wednesday the 29th of January.
 THIS TOUR STAYS AT THE CABINS FOR 5 NIGHTS, ONE EXTRA NIGHT COMPARED TO MOST OF MY PREVIOUS TOURS.
 The sun will have only just risen above the horizon for the first time in the year the previous week, so for this trip the days will be short extending the Aurora viewing period.
 Mid tour the sunrise will be at 9.51am and sunset at 1.20pm.
 The moon will not rise at night for most of this tour, which gives the best possible Aurora viewing conditions, especially if the Aurora is faint.
 This tour is for those wishing to enjoy the experience of staying on the arctic plateaux, perhaps sharing the adventure with friends or partners.
 While there will be people on hand to provide photo and video guidance this is not a workshop, it is an amazing adventure holiday.

 PAYMENTS: To reserve a place I take a deposit, then payments can be spread over up to 6 months if needed.

 2025 will be the 16th year of these tours.
-So far every single tour I have run has seen the Northern Lights.
+So far, every single tour I have run has seen the Northern Lights.
 Our final destination offers some of the clearest winter skies in all of Europe and is at the optimum latitude for the best chances of seeing the Northern Nights.
 The tour dates are timed for optimum moon conditions.
 You don’t want a bright full moon making a faint Aurora invisible!
 While the prices may seem high do consider that food is included for most of the trip.
 Eating out in Norway is very expensive, breakfast, lunch and an evening meal could easily cost £85-£150 ($100-$200) per day.
 A one day snow scooter safari costs around £400 to £500, but we get to spend 5 days getting about via sledges/sleighs towed by snow scooters.
 So I hope you can see that these adventure tours really are excellent value.
 Where possible we now also go Dog Sledding on one day.
-There is an extra charge 1200 NOK (approx 110 Euro) per person for this.
+There is an extra charge of 1200 NOK (approx 110 Euro) per person for this.
 You will spend a half day with the dog teams and get to drive your own team of dogs during a 1 hour dog sled ride.

 Please use the contact form to hold a place and for more details.
 Spaces are limited.
 Maximum tour capacity is normally 8 persons.